cyberbotics/webots-doc/reference/muscle.md

 ### Description

 A [Muscle](#muscle) node can be used to graphically display the contraction of an artificial muscle implemented using [SliderJoint](sliderjoint.md) and [LinearMotor](linearmotor.md) nodes.
-The artificial muscle is represented using a spheroid where the symmetry axis is the vector between the joint's parent [Solid](solid.md) and the `endPoint` [Solid](solid.md) nodes.
+The artificial muscle is represented using a spheroid where the symmetry axis is the vector between the joint's parent [Solid](solid.md) node and the `endPoint` [Solid](solid.md) node.
-The other two axes have the same length computed based on the symmetry axis length so that the volume remains constant.
+The other two axes have the same length computed based on the symmetry axis length so that the volume remains constant during stretching.
+In order to define the spheroid's volume, the `minPosition` and `maxPosition` limits of the parent [LinearMotor](linearmotor.md) node have to be defined.

-Note that this node cannot be used in case of a [LinearMotor](linearmotor.md) device included in a [Track](track.md) node.
+Note that the [Muscle](#muscle) node cannot be used in case of a [LinearMotor](linearmotor.md) device included in a [Track](track.md) node.

 ### Field Summary